 Perk #8: Free FICO Scores

 We all know how important a good credit score is, but that doesn’t mean that everyone knows how to monitor their own.
-Fortunately, several card issuers have begun offering free FICO scores on their monthly statements, with the most popular being the Discover brand.
+Fortunately, several card issuers have begun offering free FICO scores on their monthly statements.

 How it works: Getting your free FICO score is easy with a card that offers this perk.
 Simply sign up for a card with this benefit and you’ll be able to track your FICO score on your statement each month.